Shuayb-Ibrahim/shuayb-ibrahim.github.io/code/The_ON_DELETE_CASCADE_constraint.md

+---
+layout: archive
-# The ON DELETE CASCADE constraint
+title: "The ON DELETE CASCADE constraint"
+permalink: /code/The_ON_DELETE_CASCADE_constraint
+author_profile: true
+redirect_from: The_ON_DELETE_CASCADE_constraint
+---

 `ON DELETE CASCADE` constraint is used in MySQL to delete the rows from the child table automatically, when the rows from the parent table are deleted.